pustoFrankYang/HanPolyJS/README.md

 # TODO List

+- [ ] Diaplay a random character from the 3500 most common list
-- [ ] Pagination
+- [ ] Transformation of different forms of characters (simplified, traditional, and other forms)
-- [ ] Unify card size
+- [ ] Other ways to display, e.g. jp, kr, vn scripts, IPA
 - [ ] Interprete the formatting symbols in the sqlite, like those form gray font
-- [ ] Other ways to display, e.g. jp, kr, vn scripts, IPA
 - [ ] Better ways to search on the romanizations
 - [ ] My practice (3500 common characters first)
+- [ ] Pagination
+- [ ] Unify card size